Who We Are

 These common orchards provide increased food access, tree canopy, walkable greenspace and community building in neighborhoods that have experienced disinvestment.

-Founded in 2017 by Chris Smyth, the effort has planted 12 orchards across Cincinnati and two in Cleveland, with plans to install 50 more by 2024.
+Founded in 2017 by Chris Smyth, the effort has planted 27 orchards across Cincinnati and 3 in Cleveland, with plans to install at least 10 more, every year.

 Chris was featured on the Together As One JB Podcast in April 2020:

 In 2021, The Common Orchard Project was been adopted by Green Umbrella as an "accelerator project."
-Chris Smyth continues to serve as the director of the project as it incubates within Green Umbrella and will plant more orchards each year thanks to Giving Grove’s support.
+Chris Smyth continues to serve as the director of the project as it incubates within Green Umbrella and will plant more orchards every year!